ContentMine/FutureTDM/tutorial/zika/README.md

 #### Extract word frequencies

-Second we use the word plugin to get frequencies of words in a publication.
-This can help us to get a better understanding, of the most important concepts.
+Second, we use the word plugin to get frequencies of words in a publication.
+This can help us to get a better understanding  of the most important concepts.
 This could be a re-occuring location, a method constantly used or an important animal in the transmission process.
-With this explorative approach it is planned to find new relations or get a general understanding of important knowledge.
+With this explorative approach, it is planned to find new relations or get a general understanding of important knowledge.

 ```bash
 FOLDER='zika'